christophertino/mindbody-brivo/README.md

 # FIAO Brooklyn Membership Sync

 Sync membership data between MindBody and Brivo OnAir.
+This application makes the following assumptions:

++ Master client list is stored in MindBody and mirrored to Brivo
++ Mindbody users have been assigned a wristband with a generated barcode ID
++ Brivo credentials are cleard when the user is deactivated in MindBody

 Built for the Federation of Italian-American Organizations of Brooklyn.

 ## Generating API Keys